top of page

 ➡ Employees with high job autonomy are 87% more engaged than those who feel micromanaged.

-➡ Companies that prioritise trust and empowerment see 21% higher profitability and 41% lower absenteeism (Gallup, 2022).
+➡ Companies prioritising trust and empowerment see 21% higher profitability and 41% lower absenteeism (Gallup, 2022).

 How Leaders Can Shift from Control to Trust

 • Set clear expectations but allow freedom in execution.
-Define outcomes, not rigid step-by-step processes.
+Define outcomes without rigid step-by-step processes.

-• Empower employees to make decisions within their expertise.
-Trust their judgment after all, you hired them for a reason.
+• Empower employees to make decisions within their areas of expertise.
+Trust their judgment; after all, you hired them for a reason.

 • Provide guidance, not overbearing oversight.
-Coaching employees leads to growth; excessive control leads to disengagement.
+Coaching leads to growth; excessive control leads to disengagement.

-• Manage your own fear before controlling your team.
-Micromanagement often stems from leadership insecurity - when you learn to trust, your team’s productivity and motivation will soar.
+• Manage your fears before controlling your team.
+Micromanagement often stems from insecurity; learning to trust boosts your team's productivity and motivation.

 The result?
-Higher productivity, deeper engagement, and a workplace where people want to contribute, not just comply.
+Higher productivity, deeper engagement, and an environment where people want to contribute, not just comply.

 Work Schedules: Predictability, Well-being, and Safety

-Work schedules are often built for operational efficiency, but if they don’t align with how people function best, they can lead to stress, fatigue, and disengagement.
-I learned this first-hand when working long shifts that disrupted my nervous system, leaving me exhausted and unable to perform at my best.
+Work schedules often prioritise operational efficiency.
+If they don’t align with how people function best, they can cause stress, fatigue, and disengagement.
+I learned this firsthand while working long shifts that disrupted my nervous system, leaving me exhausted and unable to perform well.

-I still remember lying in bed after my third night shift, knowing I had to get up for another.
-My brain was foggy, my body ached, and I questioned how I could make critical decisions while feeling so drained.
+Nights spent tossing and turning, knowing I had to get up for another shift, made me question my decision-making capabilities when I felt drained.
 It felt risky, not just for me, but for the people relying on my judgment.

 How You Can Support Employees with Better Scheduling

-• Regular shift patterns with more predictability.
-Unpredictable schedules heighten stress, while clear and consistent patterns allow employees to plan their lives and recover properly.
+• Implement regular shift patterns for predictability.
+Unpredictable schedules heighten stress, while clear and consistent patterns help employees plan their lives and recover properly.

-• Balancing shift work with safety.
-In healthcare and client-facing roles, exhaustion isn’t just personal - it impacts patients and customers too.
-Ensuring staff are well-rested isn’t a luxury; it’s a duty of care.
+• Balance shift work with safety.
+In healthcare and client-facing roles, exhaustion can severely impact service.
+Ensuring staff are well-rested isn’t just kindness; it’s a duty of care.

-• Providing flexibility where possible.
-Not everyone thrives in a 9-to-5 model.
-Neurodivergent individuals, for example, may find certain hours more productive than others.
-Flexibility allows employees to work when they’re at their best.
+• Provide flexibility where possible.
+Not everyone thrives in a 9-to-5 model; neurodivergent individuals may find certain hours more productive.
+Flexibility allows employees to work during their peak performance times.

 When people have a structure that supports their well-being, they naturally bring more focus, energy, and dedication to their roles.